mhinz/vim-tree/README.md

 # vim-tree

-**vim-tree** integrates good old [tree(1)](http://mama.indstate.edu/users/ice/tree) into Vim and Nvim.
+**vim-tree** integrates good old [tree(1)](http://mama.indstate.edu/users/ice/tree) into Vim and Nvim for all common operating systems.

-The plugin comes with only a single command, `:Tree`, and no options.
+The plugin provides a single command, `:Tree`, and has no options.
 It is perfect for quickly navigating and exploring complex directory hierarchies.

 ![vim-tree in action](./demo.svg)